rudderlabs/rudderstack-docs/destinations/crm/delighted.md

 # Delighted

-[**Delighted**](https://app.delighted.com/) is a customer feedback platform - providing a range of ways for you and your team to gather, view, and act on feedback from your customers.
+[**Delighted**](https://delighted.com/) is a popular customer feedback platform.
+It allows your teams to gather instant, invaluable, and actionable customer feedback to improve your processes and product.

-RudderStack supports integration with Delighted and allows you to send customer data to Delighted seamlessly.
+RudderStack supports Delighted as a destination to which you can seamlessly send your customer data.

 {% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/delighted)**.**